 What is the difference between a marriage ceremony and a commitment ceremony?

 I am commissioned by the province to perform legal ceremonies and fill out the marriage registration documents.
 A commitment ceremony does not entail any legal paperwork, though my attention to detail in your ceremony remains the same.
 Couples who choose to a commitment ceremony are choosing to retain or begin a common-law relationship.
 They may also be renewing their vows.

 Do you take care of all the paperwork?

-You are responsible for acquiring the marriage licence.
-It is my job to complete and file the marriage registration documents.
-You and your fiance(e) must appear in person with the appropriate identification when you purchase your licence.
-There is a 24 hour waiting period between time of purchase and time of ceremony, and your licence is good for 3 months.
-Licences are readily available at many jewellery stores, wedding vendors, and at the Vital Stats office.
-I also know a private vendor in NK and would be happy to pass on that information.
-A list of vendors is also viewable on the Vital Stats web site.
+You are responsible for acquiring the marriage licence; however, as a marriage licence vendor, Marry Me, Hunnie can help you with that!
+One of my associates will be pleased to provide the necessary documents, It is my job to complete and file the marriage registration documents.
+You and your partner must appear in person with the appropriate identification when you purchase your licence.
+There is a 24 hour waiting period between time of purchase and time of ceremony, and your licence is valid for 3 months.
+You must apply for a marriage certificate after the ceremony (we will walk you through the process and even mail your application, if you wish.)